 The Town, particularly its western half, is well connected to the region through the existing roadway network.
 STH 17, which connects Merrill and Rhinelander, runs through the western part of the Town.
-Between 1992 and 1998, traffic volumes on STH 17 increased by 30%-to about 4,400 cars per day through the Town of Schley.
-CTHs C and J serve as the main east-west collector roads through the Town, and CTH X serves as the main north-south collector.
+Traffic count reports of 2017 and 2019 show a small decrease in volumes.
+CTHs C and J serve as the main east-west collector roads through the Town, and CTH X serves as the main north south collector.
 Local roads managed by the Town complement this major road network.
 There are no railroads in the Town.
 There are two private grass air strips.